radicallyopensecurity/Nonprofit-Ventures/course-materials/introduction/introduction.md

 # Nonprofit Entrepreneurship: Introduction

-These course materials:
+These course materials will:
 * Introduce the concept of Nonprofit Companies and Nonprofit Social Entrepreneurship.
-* Provide the aspiring social entrepreneur with business tools and knowledge.
+* Provide the aspiring social entrepreneur with the business tools to start + run an organization.
 * Provide philosophical context to address the question: why?
   * I approach business in the most holistic sense - it is mixing self-actualization, making a living, meaningful work, and social benefit.
-  * The vehicle of business is an outstanding means to optimize for sustainable positive social impact.
+  * The vehicle of business is an outstanding means to create sustainable positive social impact.